by Sasha Alyson

 No, that would be risky.
 Instead, they mislead.
 When they actually present data rather than vague insinuations, the aid industry is talking about school enrollment.
 Boys are more likely to be enrolled in school than girls.(2)

-But there’s no point enrolling in school if you don’t learn anything.
+But there’s no point enrolling in school if you don’t actually attend; no point in attending if you don’t learn anything.
 To measure learning, the UNESCO Institute for Statistics calculates the percentage of children who reach “Minimum Proficiency Levels.”
 On that, boys are far behind girls in the Western world.

 In the chart at the top of this story, the longest line (biggest gender gap) for this indicator is Northern America and Europe.
 The shortest line is sub-Saharan Africa.